-Through history, man has adopted similar patterns to solve problems and meet challenges.
+Throughout history, man has adopted similar patterns to solve problems and meet challenges.
 In a typical city, for example, we find highway systems, water systems, sewage systems, energy systems, and lighting systems.
 We often forget about these incredible systems until one is down.

 Better Systems – Better Business

 The great companies of our time have all built their success around innovative and powerful business systems and processes: